-Some Bus models have the Power Smart Bed option.
+Some Allegro Bus models have the Power Smart Bed option.
 This option allows the bed to be adjusted to different positions: (a) sliding the mattress out from the wall to aid in making the bed, (b) raising the head of the bed for reading and watching television, and (c) placing the bed in a horizontal position against the headboard.
-To adjust the positions, a touch pad is located at the bedside (Figure 7-10).

-(a)
+Figure 7-13: (a)